CollinAlpert/Java2DB/README.md

 asynchronous behavior, please read the [Asynchronous operations](#asynchronous-operations) section.
 Check out the different `delete` methods provided by your service class.
 To include support for soft-deletion, please read the [Common structures](#common-structures) section.

+#### Order By

+ORDER BY clauses changed in version 6.0.0.
+Now, there are two methods you are able to use on ``Querable``s.
+The `orderBy` method sets the ORDER BY clause for the statement.
+The `thenBy` method adds a column to this clause.
+Note, that when calling `orderBy`, it overwrites the previously set clause, so make sure you use only `thenBy` after calling `orderBy`.\
+Both methods also accept multiple columns.
+If you supply more than one column to either method, they will be coalesced ( using the COALESCE function), meaning the first column which is not `null` will be taken into account.

 ### LIKE operations